Immigration key issue in rough GOP race for Kansas governor

 "I'm the only person here who's actually done something in his career about illegal immigration.
 I've been fighting it," Kobach told the crowd of about 300 people.
 "And, yeah, I have a relationship with president.
 I spoke with him just last week on the phone."

 Illegal immigration surged as a political issue again amid the backlash against Trump's "zero tolerance" policy for illegal crossings of the U.S.-Mexico border and the forced separation of immigrant children from their parents.
-Trump this week issued an executive order to end family separations, but many Republican voters in Kansas remain behind his efforts to crack down.
+Trump on Wednesday issued an executive order to end family separations, but many Republican voters in Kansas remain behind his efforts to crack down.

 The issue splits GOP legislators when they consider some of the issues Kobach has raised repeatedly, including repealing a 2004 state law that helps young immigrants in Kansas brought to the U.S. illegally by their parents to attend college by charging them the same, lower tuition rates as legal Kansas residents.
 Business and agriculture groups worry about cutting off a flow of workers, particularly in southwest Kansas.